 Building an emergency fund and/or chipping away at debt should be your number one goal.
 But it is perfectly acceptable to save some of that money for daily use, especially if you have been strapped for cash.

-A good way to use your refund is to save twenty to thirty percent of your refund into your checking account.
-Having enough money for gas, groceries, your kids’ activity fees, and other unexpected expenses (like doctor copays, prescriptions, etc.) can help prevent you from having to add even more money to your credit card debt.
+A good way to use your refund is to save 20-30% of your refund into your checking account.
+Having enough money for gas, groceries, your kids’ activity fees and other unexpected expenses (like doctor copays, prescriptions, etc.) can help prevent you from having to add even more money to your credit card debt.

 Consider contributing some or all of your refund into your retirement savings account, such as a Roth IRA.
-You can contribute up to $5,500 to an IRA in 2018, or $6,500 if you’re age 50 or older.
-Be aware that there are tax penalties for withdrawing money from a retirement account before the age of 59½.
+You can contribute up to $6,000 to an IRA in 2022, or $7,000 if you’re aged 50 or older.
+Be aware that there are tax penalties for withdrawing money from a retirement account before 59 and a half years old.
 So be sure to put money in an IRA only after you’ve established an emergency fund and are sure you won’t immediately need the money.

 If you have children, you may also consider contributing some money toward your child’s 529 College Savings Account or Coverdell savings account.